wormhole-foundation/wormhole/node/pkg/tss/internal/cmd/README.md

 Once you run the protocol, it will generate for each guardian a `secrets.json` fil upon lkg completion.
 This `secrets.json` file contains everything the Guardian process needs to run VAAv2.
 Keep this file secret.

+You can see an example of the output in `dkg/secrets_example.json`